-For information about application procedures you may also call the School of Professional & Continuing Studies at (718) 405-3322.
+For information about application procedures you may also call the Admissions Office at (718) 405-3320.

 MISSION/PHILOSOPHY OF MASTER OF SCIENCE, NURSING PROGRAM

 The graduate program in Nursing is based upon baccalaureate education and experience in professional nursing.
 The curriculum is based on theory and research in nursing and related disciplines.
 The faculty believe that the Master's prepared nurse should be able to: incorporate theories and advanced knowledge into nursing practice; demonstrate competence in a selected role; participate in research studies in advanced nursing; demonstrate competencies that influence nursing practice, and assume responsibilities for contributing to the improvement of health care, health policy, and the advancement of the nursing profession.